-If we were to apply common sense to this matter, we would be inclined to say that drones or unnamed aerial vehicles (UAVs) are these flying gizmos that you pilot around using a remote control and your skill.
-Most UAVs can be outfitted with accessories like cameras, IR sensors, and barometers.
+If we were to apply common sense to this matter, we would be inclined to say that drones or unnamed aerial vehicles (UAVs) are flying gizmos that you pilot around using a remote control and your skill.
+Most UAVs can get customization with accessories like cameras, IR sensors, and barometers.

 In legal terms, the definition mentioned above amounts to almost nothing, being deemed as incomplete.
-According to FAA’s regulations, the UAS or the unmanned aircraft system is defined as being an assembly of support equipment like telemetry, navigation, data links, which are required in order to operate an unmanned aircraft.
+According to FAA’s regulations, the UAS (unmanned aircraft system) is defined as being an assembly of support equipment like telemetry, navigation, data links, which are required in order to operate an unmanned aircraft.

-Thus, an unmanned aircraft is regarded as being the flight component of the UAS system that can be piloted either from the ground by a pilot via a remote control system or autonomously, using an onboard computer.
+Thus, an unmanned aircraft is regarded as being the flight component of the UAS system.
+This can be piloted either from the ground by a pilot via a remote control system or autonomously, using an onboard computer.

 Now this where things become somewhat tricky: the FAA (that’s the Federal Aviation Administration) acknowledges between UAS, used for military and research use, and model aircraft, used for recreational and or hobby purposes.